Financial-Times/ft-origami/docs/developer-guide/build-service.md

 If the request was not valid, a `400 Bad Request` is returned, with a plain text explanation in the response body (if `showerrors is set`).

 If the request was valid but the build failed, a `500 Internal Server Error` is returned, with a plain text explanation in the response body (if `showerrrors` is set).
 The most common causes of a 500 error are dependency conflicts or linting errors from closure compiler.
-The build must also fail if the resulting bundle exceeds 5MB in size.
+The build will also fail if the resulting bundle exceeds 5MB in size.

 ### GET /bundles/css